All Inclusive Vacations in Africa

-What comes with an all inclusive resort?
+What comes with an all inclusive safari property?

 The luxury safari lodges we recommend typically include the following:

 - All meals, tea and coffee, and local brand alcoholic drinks

 - 2 safari activities daily (usually game drives, but sometimes walking safaris or water safaris, depending on the lodge)

 - Expert guide to accompany you on safari, point out the animals, and share their vast knowledge of the area and its wildlife

 - Some lodges include a tracker and a guide; the tracker finds the animals while the guide interprets.
 Other lodges have a tracker/guide who does both jobs.